A Deep Dive into Technical Writing Platforms for Documentation Teams

 Here’s the thing that makes technical writing platforms different: structured content.

-Instead of one giant Word document, you create modular pieces—topics, sections, components.
-Each piece has a specific purpose and follows a consistent structure.
+Each topic has a specific purpose and follows a consistent structure.

 Why this matters: